 As you might have noticed, understanding Wormwood is a major key to understanding Revelation and as we have seen, even the Olivet Discourse.
 If you want help getting a full understanding of that and the entire roadmap of events that Daniel, Jesus and John the Revelator laid out for the years ahead, check out my book Know the Future .

-Finally, some might think that Matthew 24's earthquakes, plagues and cannot happen all at once as I have said because it says they are the "birth pains" which happen over time in real life.
+Finally, some might think that Matthew 24's earthquakes, plagues and famine cannot happen all at once as I have said because it says they are the "birth pains" which happen over time in real life.
 This is a good question.
 To clear up this doubt, it helps to reread what Matthew and Mark say carefully (quoted at the top of this article).
 It says that the earthquakes (along with kingdom vs. kingdom, i.e. WWIII) are the "beginning of birth pains/sorrows."
 The sudden Wormwood earthquake and impacts are only the beginning of a series of disasters.
 Wormwood does not encompass all the birth pains.
-The other "sorrows" leading up return of the Messiah include the destruction of the USA, the rise of the Beast, the Beast's war against his remaining enemies to the north and east, and the wrath of God itself.
+The other "sorrows" leading up to the return of the Messiah include the destruction of the USA, the rise of the Beast, the Beast's war against his remaining enemies to the north and east, and the wrath of God itself.

 For more on the birth pains and sorrows, see my article explaining what Jesus meant by using the birth pain metaphor .